open-feature/java-sdk-contrib/tools/tck/README.md

 runs two suites whose results are not interchangeable, and the name is what keeps them apart.

-It defaults to the suite class name, hyphenated and with the JUnit suffix dropped, so `FlagdInProcessTckTest` becomes `flagd-in-process`.
-Override it when that does not read well.
+It defaults to the suite class name, hyphenated and with the JUnit suffix dropped, so `MyProviderInProcessTest` becomes `my-provider-in-process`.
+Override it when that does not read well — and **check it if your suite lives in a package that already names the provider**, which is the layout below recommends.
+A suite called `InProcessTest` in `...providers/flagd/tck/` derives `in-process`, which says nothing about whose in-process mode it was to anyone reading the report away from this repository. flagd's two suites therefore state `flagd-rpc` and `flagd-in-process` outright.
+The derivation reads a class name; a report is read by someone who has neither.

 ### How the backend was driven